buayanil/e-kost/backend/README.md

 What happens:

-- The database is reset and seeded first (reset-db)

 - Tests are executed using vitest and supertest

-Test features:

-- Logs in with seeded admin manager

-- Uses JWT to test protected routes

-- Cleans up relevant test data (e.g. tenants) after each test

 ## Project Notes
 - The server only starts when `NODE_ENV !== 'test'`.
 This allows testing to import `app` without auto-starting the listener.